 After the engineering and erection phase during Line-fill, start-up and a comprehensive testing phase, PIPELAB provides on-site support.
 With deep project insights and the process engineering knowhow, PIPELAB employees can provide expertized assistance to achieve a smooth and efficient Commissioning of the whole plant.

 The increasing worldwide debates to mitigate global warming leads to an increasing demand of renewable energy sources for industrial power supplies to reduce the CO2 content in the atmosphere.
-Additionally, global warming leads to an increasing scarcity of ground water.
+Additionally, global warming leads to an increasing scarcity of fresh water.
 Therefore, the worldwide demand on alternative water supply systems is also increasing.
 A possible solution to both problems are desalination plants based on solar energy.
-Centralized desalination plants further increase the demand on water transportation systems.
+Centralized desalination plants further increase the demand on water transportation systems which distribute the desalinated water to the final consumers.

 The schematic below shows concentrated sun rays as heat source for vaporizing water to steam to feed a power plant for the electricity production with turbines and generators.
-This technology called Concentrated Solar Power (CSP) is still considered as novel since the industrial application of this technology is not widely spread yet.
-As conventional CSP aim to vaporize water to steam to feed a steam turbine with low efficiency (solar to electric ~30%), the approaches developed in the recent years increase the sun ray concentration (~1000 suns) to run a combined cycle (driving steam AND gas turbine) power plant with a solar to electric efficiency of about 65%.
-Since water is evaporated using CSP, this technology is also applicable on desalination plants like conventional distillation desalination plants.
-The solved salt in the sea water is separated from the pure water by evaporation, too.
-As for thermal plants, a hybrid solution which incorporates the power generation and desalination process can be applied with CSP.
+This technology called Concentrated Solar Power (CSP) is still considered as novel since the industrial application of this technology is not wide-spread yet.
+As conventional CSP aims to vaporize water to steam to feed a steam turbine with low efficiency (solar to electric ~30%), the approaches developed in the recent years increase the sun ray concentration (~1000 suns) to run a combined cycle (driving steam AND gas turbine) power plant with a solar to electric efficiency of about 65%.
+Since water is evaporated, this technology is also applicable on desalination plants like conventional Multi-Effect Distillation (MED) plants.
+The disolved salt in the sea water is separated from the pure water by evaporation.
+As for thermal CSP plants, a hybrid solution which incorporates the power generation and desalination process can be applied, called MED-CSP plants.

 PIPELAB engineers are capable to use an elaborated and validated Monte-Carlo ray tracing